Ten of the most common urban myths from Wigan's colourful history

 Wigan has more pie shops per square mile than any other town in the country - the WN1 postcode, containing the town centre, which might reasonably be thought of as the hotbed of pie selling, has just 10 to 15 bakeries and stores

-Wiganers are named pie eaters because they eat a lot of pies - the term actually refers to the 1926 general strike when Wigans miners were the first to be forced back to work, and a headline suggested they had been forced to eat humble pie
+Wiganers are named pie eaters because they eat a lot of pies - this actually refers to the 1926 general strike when Wigans miners were the first to be forced back to work, and a headline read they were forced to eat humble pie

 Is there actually a Wigan Pier?
 While the tipplers do slightly resemble a pier in shape, they barely extend more than a few inches across the water as the whole idea was to fill a boat with coal as it was moored up to the bank

-George Orwell visited Wigan with the intention of writing a hard-hitting book which would be negative about Northerners - Orwell arrived in order to publicise the desperate plight of miners, where the lack of safety precautions made extracting coal lethally dangerous
+George Orwell visited Wigan with the intention of writing a hard-hitting book which would be negative about Northerners - he actually arrived to publicise the plight of miners, where the lack of safety made extracting coal lethal